Galena K. Rhoades

-Galena K. Rhoades is a clinical psychologist and academic.
+Galena K. Rhoades is an American clinical psychologist and academic.
 She is the director of the Institute for Relationship Science and a research professor at the University of Denver.

 Rhoades' research interests have centered on the development of romantic relationships and the efficacy of relationship education initiatives.
 She has received the Lesbian Psychologies Award from the Association for Women in Psychology (AWP).

 As of July 2025, according to Scopus, her research work has 6,454 citations.

 Education

 Rhoades completed her Bachelor of Arts in Psychology from the University of Puget Sound in 2000.
 Later, she earned her Master of Arts in Psychology and Doctor of Philosophy in Clinical Psychology from the University of Denver in 2002 and 2007, respectively.

 Career

 Rhoades began her career as an adjunct lecturer at the University of Colorado Denver from 2002 to 2004.
 At the University of Denver, she held appointments such as research scientist from 2007 to 2013, clinical supervisor and adjunct lecturer from 2007 and 2014, and research associate professor from 2013 to 2018.
 Since 2018, she has been a research professor, and since 2024, she has also been the director of the Institute for Relationship Science.
 Along with her academic appointments, since 2008, she has also practiced privately as a licensed clinical psychologist.
 Additionally, since 2019, she has been working as an executive director at Thriving Families.
 Since 2020, she has also been a principal evaluator at Washington Park Research and Evaluation.